storkjs/patch-diff/README.md

 > Wrap ANY JSON object with a proxy that seamlessly lets you get notified about any changes to your object as events.

-> Seamlessly link any third-party object to your proxy to keep it constantly updated without hassle.
+> Seamlessly link any JS object to your proxy to keep it constantly updated without hassle.

 #### This Library is currently under initial development! - do not use in production